kernelwernel/Okinawa-US-military/README.md

 | Mod website | Google streetview | Explanation |
 (show examples of this phenomenon with the Ie Jima road and the parking lot in Kadena I think)

-The only exception to this is Kume Jima Range, because despite being tiny, unfenced, and desolate, it has its own unique entry in the Japanese MoD website unlike the examples I showed above.
+The only exception to this is Kume Jima Range because despite being tiny, unfenced, and desolate, it has its own unique entry in the Japanese MoD website unlike the examples I showed above.
+This is the sole example for the 4th category.

 ## Data for nerds:

+## Credits
+Feel free to use this data however you like, credit is not strictly necessary since I consider my work to be in the public domain (but a mention/link to this repo would be appreciated).